Ferrero and Nutella, Pride of Alba

 The Ferrero Foundation

-Michele Ferrero founded in 1983 the Ferrero Foundation, named after his parents and his uncle Giovanni.
+Michele Ferrero founded the Ferrero Foundation in 1983, named after his parents and uncle Giovanni.
 The sleek and modern building designed by architect Valerio Demaria features an auditorium, gym, and large venues for special events.

-At first, the Foundation donated scholarships and in the last decades it organized art exhibitions of national relevance.
+At first, the Foundation donated scholarships but in the last decades, it organized art exhibitions of national relevance.

 The goal is to give back to the community and, nonetheless, to support retired employees.

-Over 3500 former workers and their spouses are entitled to benefit from an array of daily activities, such as sports, cultural events, and travel.
-An investment to say thank you to people who have contributed to the success of the Group and to let them discover new opportunities during aging.
+Over 3500 former workers and their spouses are entitled to benefit from a list of daily activities, such as sports, cultural events, and travel.
+An investment to thank people who have contributed to the success of the Group and to let them discover new opportunities during aging.

 La Fondazione Ferrero ad Alba